zeeshanAhsan1/ghostsInTheMaze/README.md

 Every time the agent moves, the ghosts move according to the above rule.
 If the agent touches a ghost, the agent dies.

+## Strategies To Solve The Environment
+The different agents which use different strategies to solve/navigate the maze to win the game.

+#### AGENT 1:
+Agent 1 plans a the shortest path through the maze and executes it, ignoring the ghosts.
+This agent is incredibly efficient - it only has to plan a path once - but it makes no adjustments or updates due to a changing environment.